tabemann/zeptoforth/docs/extra/ntc.md

 Measure temperature.

 ##### `temp@`
-( ntc -- f: kelvin f: celsius )
+( ntc -- D: kelvin D: celsius )

 Put temperatures to stack.
+These values are in S31.32 format.

 ##### `dump-ntc`
 ( ntc -- )